 Your Account Value can go up, subject to your contract’s terms, but it WILL NOT LOSE MONEY.

 Once interest has been credited to the account it cannot be reduced due to negative market performance, which makes this a great retirement income option, as a combination of the features of both a safe, fixed annuity and a lifetime income, immediate annuity.

-Death Benefit– Many index annuity contracts add a supplemental death benefit in addition to other provisions.
-That is meant to add a slight life insurance element to the other benefits of the policy.
+Death Benefit– Many hybrid fixed index annuity contracts add a supplemental death benefit in addition to other provisions.
+Often times, consumers choose to guarantee that a certain level of the initial investment is guaranteed to heirs if death occurs during the surrender period.
+There a many ways this can be structured and it is a valuable life insurance component added on to all the other benefits of the policy.

 Guaranteed Income Riders – Contract Options That Make Simple Index Annuities Into Hybrids:

-Quite prevalent on fixed index and variable annuities, guaranteed income riders (often referred to as GLWB or GMIB) add the stability and longevity benefits of immediate annuities to a deferred growth contract.
+Quite prevalent on fixed index and variable annuities, guaranteed income riders (often referred to as GLWB or GMIB riders) add the stability and longevity benefits of immediate annuities to a deferred growth contract.
 In their basic form, fixed index and variable annuities offer asset growth over time- at a fixed rate in the case of a fixed annuity, and at a market driven rate for index annuities.

 However, a GMIB type income riders add additional features that are meant to ensure there is a guaranteed lifetime income benefit amount, regardless of account performance over the term of the contract.

 Beware however that account value growth and income benefit growth are not the same!
 This is the single biggest misconception in the annuity marketplace, and is often glossed over.
 A thorough analysis is in The Index Annuity Guide and Video Series, free for our members in the signup box at the bottom of the page.

 Additional Hybrid Annuity Benefits: